Lost Filling or Crown

 Before you see the dentist, here's what you can do:

 Apply a little clove oil to the sensitive area with a cotton swab.
 This will give you pain relief.
 You can buy clove oil in drugstores or in the spice aisles of many supermarkets.

 If you still have the crown, you may be able to slip it back over the tooth.
 Before you do that, clean the inside of the crown.
 Then coat the inside of the crown with tooth "cement," which you can buy in the dental section of your pharmacy.
 Some tooth cements need to be mixed; others don't.
 If you can't find tooth cement, you can use denture adhesive or even petroleum jelly.
 These aren't permanent solutions, but they will help to hold the crown in place until you can see your dentist.
 You should not use any household glues.
 They are not safe to put in your mouth.
 They can damage the tooth and crown.

 If you've lost the filling or crown, you can put dental cement directly on the tooth surface.
 This will help to protect and seal the area until you're able to see your dentist.

 Decay may have changed the shape of your tooth.
 Usually, this means that your dentist will need to prepare the tooth again to ensure the new crown will fit.
 If the crown does not fit securely, it will come off again.

-If you lose a filling, your dentist will remove the decay and place a new filling.
+If you lose a filling, your dentist will remove the decay that developed between the old filling and the tooth, and place a new filling.

 ©2002-2013 Aetna, Inc. All rights reserved.